Are you living paycheck to paycheck?

 When I diagnosed the problem and decided to make a change, I had to make some sacrifices.

-Low rates like that are a trap.
+Low rates are a trap.

-For the record, I never regretted buying a new minivan.
-Only that I didn’t save enough cash for it.
+For the record, I never regretted buying a new minivan, only that I didn’t save enough cash for it.

 My cash flow problem was minor compared to the 78% of people in that survey.
 I was still investing pre-tax money into my employer-sponsored 401(k) and saving for college each month.
 But the balance of our monthly budget that was treading water.